Why Use Reaper?

 Then when I took a post as a professor at the University of Central Missouri, I found several students that did have some familiarity with it, and as I have encouraged its use, this number has increased and the application has entered the culture of our program.
 Our Music Technology program here primarily teaches courses that rely heavily on Pro Tools, Logic, Ableton Live, and Max, which are the choice of tools for many professionals in the music industry.
 However, since arriving in 2016, I have consistently used Reaper in Electronic Music Composition, a course focusing on the creative practice, as well as the history, of experimental work in electronic music (art, jazz, pop, and more). and it has even become the choice of some students for projects in their senior seminar and Music Composition 1 and 2.

 The number of students electing to use Reaper increased dramatically during the move to online instruction during the COVID-19 pandemic when many students moved home, losing access to our studios and their array of expensive hardware and software.
-Relying on their own computers, which were not able to run the latest industry standard software in every case, and lacking that expensive software itself, many more students, having been introduced to Reaper in their classes here, found it the obvious solution offering everything they needed at a price (initially free!) they could afford.
+Relying on their own computers, which were not able to run the latest industry standard software in every case, and lacking that expensive software itself, many more students, having been introduced to Reaper in their classes here, found it the obvious solution offering everything they needed at a price (initially free, then a reasonable amount) they could afford.

 When I assign Reaper for my Electronic Music Composition course, the first question from students is most always: “Why?!
 I really love _______ [Live, Pro Tools, Logic, FL Studio, fill in the blank].”
 When I started, though a few were familiar with Reaper, none had used it extensively.
 This unfamiliarity inevitably created distrust, and even a dislike of the program.
 And so, I made a list of reasons for the inclusion of Reaper in my syllabus.
 After some further pushback, I posted my list of “Why Reaper?” on Facebook, and friends and colleagues from other universities and the professional audio world started adding to it, expanding it more and more.